ValRudyka/react-quiz/README.md

 In this app, you can check your knowledge of React basic concepts.
 The quiz is limited in time, therefore you have to

-answer on all the questions quickly and accurate.
-Let's start checking your understanding of React.
+answer on all the questions quickly and accurate

 # Getting Started with Create React App